-(iii) On 22 April 2013, the Group entered into a sale and purchase agreement with a third party pursuant to which the Group conditionally agreed to acquire 100% equity interest in Jun Mao Enterprises Limited ("Jun Mao") at a total consideration of HK\$93,000,000 of which HK\$8,000,000 was settled by cash and HK\$85,000,000 was settled by 2 promissory notes issued by Hua Xiong to the Group (see note 22).
-Jun Mao is in the process of acquiring 10% equity interest in 貴州文真鋁業有限公司 ("文真鋁業"), a company established in the PRC, which has a mining right to conduct bauxite mining activities in the designated mining area in Guizhou, the
+- (a) Subsequent to the end of the reporting period, the Group had the following acquisitions: - (i) On 22 April 2013, the Group entered into a sale and purchase agreement with a third party pursuant to which the Group conditionally agreed to acquire 100% equity interest in Jun Mao Enterprises Limited ("Jun Mao") at a total consideration of HK\$93,000,000 of which HK\$8,000,000 was settled by cash and HK\$85,000,000 was settled by 2 promissory notes issued by Hua Xiong to the Group (see note 23).
+Jun Mao is in the process of acquiring 10% equity interest in 貴州文真鋁業有限公司 ("文真鋁業"), a company established in the PRC, which has a mining right to conduct bauxite mining activities in the designated mining area in Guizhou, the PRC.

-PRC.
 The acquisition of Jun Mao is conditional upon the acquisition of 文真鋁業.
 The acquisition of Jun Mao has not yet been completed up to the date of authorisation for the issue of the consolidated financial statements as the acquisition of 文真鋁業 is still in progress.